sean-frank/arsenal/README.md

 > Work in Progress

-- **curls**: checks urls status, with proper sanity checks for dangerous content.
+- **sniper**: checks status of urls, follows redirects, and inspects page contents for meta redirects.
-- **malvera**: downloadless verification of a URL for potential malicious data
+- **spotter**: checks urls status, with proper sanity checks for dangerous content.
 - **digs**: checks host info for an ip address(es).
 - **whobe**: get the whois/rdap/arin for a domain or ip addr, determines the netloc owner for the matching subnet of the ip.
 - **geoip**: get the geo location info for a given domain.